nsilvestre/cnxa-api-petstore/README.md

 > **Note:** For demonstration purposes and to keep the solution simple, not all validations are applied to every test.
 For example, schema validation is not present in all tests.
 In a real project, it is recommended to apply the same validation criteria to all tests for consistency and reliability.

+> **Important:** Since this is a public API and some tests use existing data, tests may occasionally fail if someone else updates or deletes that data.
+This is a limitation of testing against shared, mutable resources in public environments.

 ## How to Run the Tests Locally

 1. **Install dependencies:**